 Appendix D: American Cancer Society support services for people facing cancer

-The American Cancer Society is here for you—before, during, and after a diagnosis of cancer.
-We help people by giving them up-to-date cancer information, programs, and referrals.
-Check your local phone book for an American Cancer Society office near you or reach us anytime, day or night, at 1-800-227-2345 or online at www.cancer.org to learn more about these programs and what we can do to help you get well and stay well.
+The American Cancer Society is here for you – before, during, and after a diagnosis of cancer.
+We help people by giving them information, answers, and support.
+Check your local phone book for an American Cancer Society office near you.
+Or reach us anytime, day or night, at 1-800-227-2345 or online at www.cancer.org to learn more about the programs we offer and what we can do to help you get well and stay well.

 Reach To Recovery®